 The final option is to excavate the material and dispose of it as hazardous waste.

-B&A Group can remove tarmac containing coal tar under Hazardous consignment notes to a dedicated treatment facility.
+B&A Group is one of the small number of sites in the UK, that can remove tarmac containing coal tar under Hazardous consignment notes to a dedicated treatment facility.
 The hazardous material is received, stored, treated and reused safely and in line with our environmental and sustainability principles, so we can provide you with the assurance that this hazardous waste stream will be dealt with responsibly and at a very competitive price.

-If you have any questions on coal tar or would like B&A Group to run a site review please don’t hesitate to call us.
+If you have any further questions on coal tar, or would like B&A Group to run a site review please don’t hesitate to contact us.